 You must report the full amount of your gambling winnings on line 21, Form 1040.
-You deduct your gambling losses on line 28, Schedule A (Form 1040).
+You deduct your gambling losses on line 27, Schedule A (Form 1040).
 You cannot deduct gambling losses that are more than your winnings.

 Note.
-You cannot offset your losses against your winnings.
-You must report the full amount of your winnings and claim your losses as an itemized deduction.
+You cannot reduce your gambling winnings by your gambling losses and report the difference.
+You must report the full amount of your winnings as income and claim your losses (up to the amount of winnings) as an itemized deduction.
 Therefore, your records should show your winnings separately from your losses.
+Only gambling losses incurred during the year can be deducted on Schedule A.